 WB guv meets HM Amit Shah, apprises him of 'serious' governance concerns in state

-West Bengal Governor Jagdeep Dhankhar on Friday met Union Home Minister Amit Shah and apprised him of various issues of "serious concern touching upon the governance" in the state.
+West Bengal Governor Jagdeep Dhankhar on Friday met Union Home Minister Amit Shah and apprised him of various issues of "serious concern touching upon the governance" in the state, where municipal polls are likely to be held next month.
 Dhankhar met Shah at the latter's office at the Parliament complex here, an official said.

 It comes within a week of Shah's visit to Kolkata.
 At a rally in the city, the Union minister had expressed "anguish" over the law and order situation in West Bengal.
 Dhankhar has been engaged in a bitter acrimony with the West Bengal government over a host of issues since assuming charge in July last year..